Dublin lags London for US software companies expanding into Europe

 Dublin is the second most popular city in Europe for fast-growing software companies expanding outside the US, a new report shows.

+The study from Frontline Ventures shows that following the Brexit vote, the number of US expanding to Europe collapsed by 60 per cent and has yet to rebound.

-According to the report from Frontline Ventures, Dublin attracts 9 per cent of companies arriving into Europe and is where 17 per cent of such organisations end up being based.
+According to the report, Dublin attracts 9 per cent of companies arriving into Europe and is where 17 per cent of such organisations end up being based.
 Amsterdam is the third most popular landing city, attracting 4 per cent of companies.
 It is followed by Paris on 3 per cent and Belfast on 2 per cent.

 Unsurprisingly, the UK is the most popular port of entry in terms of countries, attracting 63 per cent of all companies landing in Europe.
 It is followed by Ireland at 10 per cent with approximately 1 per cent of arriving companies basing themselves in Cork.
 The Netherlands is in third place at 6 per cent, while France and Germany both attract 2 per cent of US companies.